 But in this blogpost, we will talk about how travelers to Haridwar can make the best out of their 2 or 3 days here.

 Best way to get around Haridwar: Erikshaws are like the veins of Haridwar and pretty much ubiquitous and it's a good thing as they help keep the pollution and noise levels low.
 While you can take a shared one for Rs.
-10-30 (depending on distance) to pretty much everywhere, for saving time you can just book one for yourself and pay a flat rate according to duration.
+10-30 per person (depending on distance) to pretty much everywhere, for saving time you can just book one for yourself and pay a flat rate according to duration.
 (Usually 500 for half a day.)

 Day 1: Check into a hotel in the Ranipur Mod /railway station area for easy accessibility to all areas.
 1. Attend the famous Ganga Aarti at Har Ki Pauri at 6pm